security-force-monitor/nlp_starter_dataset/README.md

 A critical part of our work is picking out bits of information about persons and organizations from news stories, government websites, reports by civil society organizations and international bodies like the UN.
 Doing this accurately is essential, but time consuming and prone to error.
 We are exploring the degree to which an NLP/NER step can assist in the identification and extraction of relevant data from within digital content.

-The data assets that we have already developed hold good potential to become training datasets; althoug the data are directlyly linked to the source from which they came, the key challenge is re-linking the extracted datapoints to the exact sentence in the source.
-In this way, we can create datasets that mirror those published on WhoWasInCommand.com that are also capable of being used to train an NLP algorithm.
+The data assets that we have already developed hold good potential to become training datasets; although the data are directly linked to the source from which they came, the key challenge is re-linking the extracted datapoints to the exact sentence in the source from which the data is taken.
+In this way, we can create datasets that contain the same values as those published on WhoWasInCommand.com that are also capable of being used to train an NLP algorithm.

 The first task we have settled on is the extraction of biographical data from articles.
 In SFM terms, this means the following:

- * Identifying persons that are associated with a security force
+ * Identifying persons that are associated with a security force.
- * Identifying their rank, titles and roles
+ * Identifying their rank, titles and roles.
- * Identifying organizations that are security force units
+ * Identifying organizations that are security force units.
- * Linking persons to security force units
+ * Linking persons to security force units.

 To this, we need to identify sources that we have used to evidence all of the above.
 For example, this sentence from the source [Boko Haram'll soon be contained - GOC](https://web.archive.org/web/20120702163833/http://www.vanguardngr.com/2012/07/boko-haram-ll-soon-be-contained-goc/) contains all the elements we are are looking for: